-As a leader of a nonprofit organization, your mission is everything to you.
+As the leader of a nonprofit organization, your mission is everything to you.
 Anything that takes you away from the work you do to fulfill that mission is a distraction—like handling the details of HR and compliance issues.
 That’s why you should consider hiring a PEO (professional employer organization) for your nonprofit.

 Anything that takes you away from the work you do to fulfill your nonprofit's mission can feel like a distraction—including handling the details of HR and compliance issues.
-Click To Tweet3 Huge HR-Related Challenges Nonprofits Face
+Click To Tweet

 How A PEO Helps Your Nonprofit Overcome Those Challenges